Atlantic City in Atlantic County, New Jersey — The American Northeast (Mid-Atlantic)

 Inscription.

 Cora Hillery Boggs.
 A community activist for many years, this longtime Atlantic City resident, born in Philadelphia, was Founder and Executive Director of the "Gild the Ghetto" Youth Development Program, which took local teens off the streets for weekly work, study, recreation and rap sessions.
 Mrs. Boggs established that program in the 1970s and ran it for ten years.
 A member of the local branch of the NAACP Executive Board for many years, Mrs. Boggs also co-founded and formerly presided over the Atlantic City Congress of Community Organizations, an umbrella organization of civic associations from throughout the city.
 The Congress, under her presidency from 1984-86, was credited, in part, with encouraging the creation of the Casino Reinvestment Development Authority, the agency charged with city and statewide redevelopment through casino reinvestment funding.
-In 1989, the Atlantic City Branch of the NAACP honored here for many years of dedicated community service. .
-This historical marker was erected by City of Atlantic City, New Jersey.
-It is in Atlantic City in Atlantic County New Jersey
+In 1989, the Atlantic City Branch of the NAACP honored here for many years of dedicated community service.

 A community activist for many years, this longtime Atlantic City resident, born in Philadelphia, was Founder and Executive Director of the "Gild the Ghetto" Youth Development Program, which took local teens off the streets for weekly work, study, recreation and rap sessions.
 Mrs. Boggs established that program in the 1970s and ran it for ten years.
 A member of the local branch of the NAACP Executive Board for many years, Mrs. Boggs also co-founded and formerly presided over the Atlantic City Congress of Community Organizations, an umbrella organization of civic associations from throughout the city.
 The Congress, under her presidency from 1984-86, was credited, in part, with encouraging the creation of the Casino Reinvestment Development Authority, the agency charged with city and statewide redevelopment through casino reinvestment funding.
 In 1989, the Atlantic City Branch of the NAACP honored here for many years of dedicated community service.

-Location.
 39° 21.704′ N, 74° 25.772′ W. Marker is in Atlantic City, New Jersey, in Atlantic County.
-Marker is at the intersection of Atlantic Avenue and North New York Avenue, on the right when traveling west on Atlantic Avenue.
+It is at the intersection of Atlantic Avenue and North New York Avenue, on the right when traveling west on Atlantic Avenue.
 Touch for map.
 Marker is at or near this postal address: 1501 Atlantic Ave, Atlantic City NJ 08401, United States of America.
 Touch for directions.

-Photographed By Devry Becker Jones (CC0), July 24, 2020
+Photographed by Devry Becker Jones (CC0), July 24, 2020

 2. Cora Hillery Boggs Marker

 Credits.
 This page was last revised on March 3, 2023.
 It was originally submitted on July 25, 2020, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 152 times since then and 33 times this year.
+This page has been viewed 404 times since then and 30 times this year.
 Photos:1, 2. submitted on July 25, 2020, by Devry Becker Jones of Washington, District of Columbia.